lordmetroid/Mr-Market/README.md

-# stockman
+# Mr Market
-Stock index analyzer
+Mr Market is a Stock Market Analyzer.